venam/adsuck-hosts-experimentation/README.md

 This is a repository where I keep my hosts file and filter file for adsuck.
 I intend to block ton of hosts and unblock only if I see the necessity.
+Why would someone want to load third party ads and loose time that should be spent to load the page.

 ####Adsuck